The following is a compilation of University and Chicago-based LGBTQIA+ events shared with or hosted by Multicultural Student Student Affairs.

 Queer Book Club

 This is a quarterly collaborative effort between MSA and and Gender and Sexuality Studies program at Northwestern.
 Participants get the chance to casually meet and discuss a book with select GSS faculty for what is often a fun-filled conversation.
-Learn more about the Queer Book Club here: Book Clubs & Reading Series: Multicultural Student Affairs - Northwestern University
+Learn more about the Queer Book Club how to sign up and all MSA Book Clubs on the MSA Book Club and Discussion Page.

 Queer and Trans Empowerment Month